Skip to content

 What is Digital Advertising?

 At its core, digital advertising refers to any paid marketing communication delivered through digital channels.
-Instead of traditional methods like print, radio, or television, digital advertising leverages the internet, mobile devices, social media platforms, search engines, and other digital interfaces to deliver promotional messages to target audiences.
+Instead of traditional methods like print, radio, or television, digital advertising leverages the internet, social media platforms, search engines, and other digital interfaces to deliver promotional messages to target audiences.

 Types of Digital Advertising